Sessions and Speakers List

-Session Title: Using Simple Circuits in the Elementary Art Classroom
+Simple Circuits in the Arts Room

 Session Description (live): Funnel the power of simple circuitry to take elementary studio projects to the next level.
 Using circuits in the art classroom is easier (and more fun) than many teachers realize.
 Learn how to design and enhance your existing lessons with affordable circuitry projects using humble and inexpensive materials.
 This session includes a brief overview of how to build circuits, examples of circuit-based studio art projects, a framework for teaching circuitry to elementary students, and copies of circuit-based studio art project lesson plans.

 Session Description (breakout): Build a Model of how Butterflies Flap their Wings STEAM isn’t just about computers, robots, and electricity!
 Learn how to use symmetry, biology, and engineering elements along with visual art to build a working low-tech, and low-cost model of how butterflies flap their wings.
 This project is perfect for elementary learners.
 Full lesson plan is included.